maropu/spark-sql-flow-plugin/README.md

 <img src="resources/graphviz_3.svg" width="350px">

-If you are using PySpark, you can run `bin/python` and use `saveAsSQLFlow` or other functions defined in `bin/.startup.py`:
+If you are using PySpark, you can run `bin/python` and use `save_data_lineage` to generate a dot file as follows:

 ```
 $ ./bin/python